European Union mulls easing Syria sanctions — with a catch – DW – 01/24/2025

 However, the proposals are far from a total end to the EU's Syria sanctions.
 The leaked document also suggests the bloc brew up a "snapback" tool to swiftly reimpose sanctions if its "expectations" are unmet.

-With no clear benchmarks for those expectations, analyst Kelly Petillo says Brussels may be playing a risky game.
+With no clear benchmarks for those expectations, analyst Kelly Petillo said Brussels may be playing a risky game.

 "If we delay the easing of sanctions and the support that we provide to Syria because we want to condition that with a political transition which will take years, we risk to derail the process and let it go in ways which might be actually not conducive to our interests," Petillo, who manages the Middle East program of the European Council on Foreign Relations, told DW.